 - b.
 How does study for the M.S. in this program fit in with your short- and long-term goals and career aspirations.

 - c.
 Is there any other information, not covered elsewhere in your application, that you would like to share with the program's graduate admissions committee?

 Applicants whose native language is not English must also take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit scores as part of their application materials.

-Applicants to the graduate program who want to receive graduate teaching assistantship (GTA) or graduate assistantship (GA) positions must apply for the fall semester; however, admission may be granted for the spring semester but it is most likely that GTA or GA positions will not be available at that time.
+Applicants to the graduate program who want to receive graduate teaching assistantship (GTA), graduate assistantship (GA), or graduate research fellow (GRF) positions must apply for the fall semester; however, admission may be granted for the spring semester but it is most likely that funded positions will not be available at that time.
 An applicant who is applying for the fall semester should have his or her application file completed by February 1.
 An applicant who is applying for admission for the spring semester should have his or her application file completed by September 15.
-Please note that these deadlines may vary from those required by the College of Graduate and Professional Studies.
+Please note that these deadlines may vary from those required by the College of Graduate Studies and Research.

 Application materials provide a variety of information about an applicant's skills, talents, background, experiences, career goals, motivation, commitment and potential for successful completion of the program.

-The Corporate and Professional Communication Admissions Committee will view each applicant's admission file as an integrated package.
+The Strategic Communication Admissions Committee will view each applicant's admission file as an integrated package.

 No single item of information will be used as a sole criterion for any applicant.
 The application information enables the committee to select a class of entering graduate students who individually and collectively have the potential to make substantial contributions to the professional and intellectual environment of the program, university, and fieldAdmission is competitive.
 A packet of the application materials may be requested from the College of Graduate Studies and Research.
 You may also contact the college by telephone at 540-831-5431.